Website loading speed affects conversion rates and search rankings. If

 </IfModule>

-Iframe DeferringIf you use iframes (YouTube videos, Google Maps), add the loading="lazy" attribute or implement deferred loading via JavaScript with a 2-3 second delay after the main content loads.
+attribute or implement deferred loading via JavaScript with a 2-3 second

 Deferred Script Loading

-Add the defer attribute to <script>
+Add the defer attribute to <script> tags or move

-non-critical scripts to the end of <body>
+non-critical scripts to the end of <body>.
+Keep critical

-JavaScript in <head>
+JavaScript in <head>.

-Add the loading="lazy" attribute to <img>
+Add the loading="lazy" attribute to <img> tags.
+For main

 images (logo, banners above the fold), use loading="eager" or